1chig0/1chig0.github.io/_pages/about.md

   - /about.html
 ---

-I am a visiting scholar of Computer Science at Purdue University, advised by Prof. Xiangyu Zhang.
+I am a visiting scholar in the Computer Science department at Purdue University, advised by Prof. Xiangyu Zhang.
 My research focuses on Web Security, and I am keen on delving into Web3 Security in the future.

 Before coming to Purdue, I received my master's degree at School of Cyber Science and Engineering at Shanghai Jiao Tong University.
 I was a member of NSSL.
 Additionally, I participated in CTFs as a member of 0ops and Katzebin.